j0shuaj0nes/employee-tracker/README.md

 Run 'npm i' in the integrated terminal to install necessary packages for this app.

 ## Usage
 The user opens the index.js file and then opens the integrated terminal.
 They then run 'node index' to start the app.
 The app then presents a list of option for the user to choose from: "View all departments", "View all roles", "View all employees", "Add a department", "Add a role", "Add an employee", "Update an employee role".
 The user selects their desired choice of action.
 Once an option is selected, the user follows the basic prompts to execute their enquiry.
-Refer to the [walk through video](https://drive.google.com/file/d/19fVSwUzMoR2pKgMzXyoUDqkQq9plwQm0/viewx) a run through of how this app works.
+Refer to the [walk through video](https://drive.google.com/file/d/19fVSwUzMoR2pKgMzXyoUDqkQq9plwQm0/viewx) for a run through of how this app works.

 ## Credits
 * [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) <br>